Help, my company is insolvent! Who should I call?

 Up until the end of 2017 companies that were insolvent were prohibited from continuing to trade (via the director’s duty to prevent insolvent trading).
 Australia’s insolvent trading laws were then significantly watered down by the passing of the safe harbour from insolvent trading (section 588GA of the Corporations Act).

-The key requirement to obtain safe harbour protection is that the directors start to develop a restructuring plan.
+The key requirement to obtaining safe harbour protection is that the directors start to develop a restructuring plan.
 To do this it is likely that they’ll need an “appropriately qualified entity” to advise them and document the informal restructuring process.

-Option 2: Formal restructure through a voluntary Administration
+Option 2: Formal restructure through a voluntary administration

 Voluntary administration is a formal process where the voluntary administrator takes over control of the company from the directors.
 The focus is to put an offer of compromise to creditors whilst continuing to trade the business and investigate the conduct of directors.
-If the voluntary administrator isn’t able to convince creditors to accept an offer of compromise from directors the company is put into liquidation.
+If the voluntary administrator isn’t able to convince creditors to accept an offer of compromise from directors, the company is put into liquidation.

 The insolvency industry is not a place for new players to try without support.
 The usual process of appointment of an insolvency practitioner, through the company’s external accountant, is unlikely to be optimal.
 There may be a paid referral relationship in place or some other incentive that the external accountant receives in consideration for the referral.
 Directors are better off appointing an independent expert who acts solely in the interests of the directors and owners and has sufficient experience with insolvency to give robust and uninhibited advice.